NoerNikmat/deep_learning_for_nlp/README.md

  ![acc](deep_learning/acc.png)

     - Evaluating the model on the test data set.
-    - Success metric predicting >86% for sentiment analysis using Deep Learning (RNN Bi-directional Long Short Term Memory (LSTM) Model).
+    - Based on the accuracy, success metric predicting >86% for sentiment analysis using the model.
+    - RNN Bi-directional Long Short Term Memory (LSTM) Model can pursue analysis sentiment such as positive, neutral, negative comments.